cartheur/aiventure-david/README.md

 As it is stupid to have a bipedal robot friend attached to cables, the david prototype is at the point where I am starting to test operation with a battery.
 This battery is rather large (200mm x 150mm x 30mm) at 1.16kg but will run 12 volts to a level of 40Ah.
 Stationary tests indicate the battery will last 2.5 hours but the next steps will be standing and animation training tests.

+As I did work on wireless power, it is a feature to leverage a wireless-charged battery so that the battery could be, say, in a backpack and recharged with a pad, rather than cables.
+There are some manufacturers working on this but currently it is just wireless-powering phones.
+Time will tell!

 Stay tuned!

 ## What does the name of the project mean?